-New Employees - If you are a new employee and have completed the enrollment process, your coverage begins on the first day of the calendar month following the month in which you began work.
+New Employees - If you are newly eligible and have completed the enrollment process, your coverage begins on the first day of the calendar month following the month in which you began work.
 Coverage for your enrolled dependents begins when your coverage begins.